TZstatsADS/Fall2016-proj5-grp9/README.md

 +  Posters of Thrillers tends to use dark color like black and red
 +  Drama and Comedy tends to use bright color like yelow and green

 # Part 2: Face Detection and Text Detection of Posters
-+ (1)Use python and Opencv to detect face and test in posters
++ (1) Objective:
+        + The objective of this part is to detect face and text, and then compute the relevant information, such as face proportions, face numbers and text proportions.
 ![screenshot](doc/cover/facemap.jpg)
++ (2) Methodology:
+        + The first step is to detect face by using Haar feature-based cascade classifiers in opencv and text by drawing contours on filtered and enhanced posters.
-+ (2)Calculate the number of faces, the area proportion of faces in each poster
+	+ Then, we can use extract areas to calculate the number of faces, the area proportion of faces, the number of characters and the area proportions of tect in each poster.
 ![screenshot](doc/cover/face_detection.jpg)
-+ (3)Calculate the number of characters detected, find text portions and compute the area proportion of text in each poster
 ![screenshot](doc/cover/text_detection.jpg)
++ (3) Interface:
+        + In the "Face Map" tab, the user can explore all faces we extract from our original data sets.
+	+ In the "Face" tab, the user is suggested to upload a poster and then the python can generate a poster with detected faces in the green box, and finally the user can get the computed information of the detected faces.
+	+ In the "Text" tab, the user is suggested to upload a poster and then the python can generate a poster with detected text in the green box, and finally the user can get the computed information of the detected text.
++ (4) Note:
+        + All information in this part is served for the part 4: box prediction.

 # Part 3: Genre Prediction
 + (1) Objective: